Skip to main content

 • Difficulty playing quietly

-• Emotional outbursts or frustration during structured activities
+• Emotional outbursts or frustration, especially during structured activities

 Signs in adults: